 We are dependent on the principal members of our management and scientific staff.
 We do not have employment agreements with any of our management.
 The loss of our management and key scientific employees might slow the achievement of important research and development goals.
-Recently, Dr. Daniel Kisner, our President and Chief Operating Officer and director resigned all positions to assume the position of Chief Executive Officer of Caliper Technologies, a privately held company.
-Dr. Kisner's resignation is not expected to have a material adverse effect on our business.
 It is also critical to our success to recruit and retain qualified scientific personnel to perform research and development work.
-Although we believe we will be successful in attracting and keeping skilled and experienced scientific personnel, we may not be able to do so on acceptable terms, because of stiff competition for experienced scientists among many pharmaceutical and health care companies, universities and non-profit research institutions.
+We may not be able to attract and retain skilled and experienced scientific personnel on acceptable terms, because of intense competition for experienced scientists among many pharmaceutical and health care companies, universities and non-profit research institutions.